-“This just couldn't be further from the truth,” Alan consoled.
+“This just couldn't be further from the truth,” Allen consoled.

 1) Become a Data Guru

-“Becoming a data guru is partly a branding exercise for your brand to associate what you do with the science of marketing, more than the art,” Alan said.
+“Becoming a data guru is partly a branding exercise for your brand to associate what you do with the science of marketing, more than the art,” Allen said.

 Bringing significant data to the surface can be a bit challenging with tidal waves of information constantly rolling in.
-Alan encouraged marketers to identify what data “makes the needle jump” and what courses of action marketers need to take to capitalize on insight.
-“Ultimately, attribution is the way to repeat a successful result,” Alan said.
+Allen encouraged marketers to identify what data “makes the needle jump” and what courses of action marketers need to take to capitalize on insight.
+“Ultimately, attribution is the way to repeat a successful result,” Allen said.

 2) Learn, then document learning

-“One of the worst things we can do as marketers is relearn every time,” Alan said.
+“One of the worst things we can do as marketers is relearn every time,” Allen said.

 3) Become automatic

-To become automatic, Alan says marketers need to develop a dependable predictive model and collect data to identify trends and forecast results.
+To become automatic, Allen sais marketers need to develop a dependable predictive model and collect data to identify trends and forecast results.